 *Advisory: only available on models fitted with Warming Cupboard

-Matte Black is our standard finish.
+Matte Black is our signature finish.
 All other color finishes, including stainless steel, are considered to be premium color finish upgrades.
 Please see prices for color upgrade charges on each respective product page.
 Custom colors are also available and are subject to additional charges.
 Please note that the process of creating a custom color adds on an additional 6-8 weeks minimum to the current lead times.

-Solid Brass is our standard trim.
+Solid, non-lacquered, polished Brass is our signature trim.
 No additional upgrade charge for this trim.
 Brass will be on the rail ends of the towel bar, oven and burner knobs, and drawer pulls.
 The towel bar itself will always be brushed stainless steel.
 Since the Lacanche brass trim is non-coated, it is exposed to oxygen and will slowly patina over time - lending to a very classic, old-world appearance.
 If an aged brass appearance is not desired, all of the brass pieces can be easily restored to it's original condition with a non-abrasive metal polish.

-*Advisory: add 4 weeks if lead time includes August, as the factory customarily takes a holiday break during that time.
+*Advisory: add 4 weeks if lead time includes August or December, as the factory customarily takes a holiday break during those times.

 Lacanche ranges are shipped directly from France.
-Shipping charges include: airfreight, crating, insurance, customs, and lift gate delivery to your curbside or driveway.
+Shipping charges include: freight, crating, insurance, customs, and lift gate delivery to your curbside or driveway.
 Typically, the onsite contractor or foreman will accept delivery and take responsibility for inside placement.
-Additional “white gloves” delivery inside the home is available by quotation via our freight forwarder.

 Delivery will be to curb-side or a flat sidewalk or driveway.
 Please ensure that at least a 28-foot delivery truck can access your driveway.
 In order to transport your range inside we recommend purchasing a pair of inexpensive Forearm Forklifts, and utilizing a few strong individuals from your contracting team.